-With stock market figures plummeting and unemployment figures skyrocketing, the present and future economy look incredibly uncertain right now.
+With stock market figures plummeting and unemployment figures skyrocketing, the present and future economy looks incredibly uncertain.
 Fortunately, the news isn’t all bad for auto transport drivers.
 There’s been a drastic uptick in college student auto shipping in recent weeks as campuses shut down, and students need a way to get their vehicle home while they fly with their stuff.
 The snowbird season – when retirees leave Florida for the summer months – has also come early this year on account of COVID-19.
-That said, a large percentage of elderly snowbirds, who are at higher risk of serious complications from the disease, are wisely foregoing flight plans and driving their vehicles home.
+That said, many elderly snowbirds, who are at higher risk of severe complications from the disease, are wisely foregoing flight plans and driving their vehicles home.
 It may take considerably longer, but certainly worth it.

-Auto transport carriers going from South to North may find fewer opportunities available.
-Given the urgency of the moment and the danger of traveling anywhere, there is far lower demand for car shipping and carriers have been forced to accept abysmally lower rates.
-With fewer orders than normal, some shippers are struggling to exist right now, even with the unusually low cost of fuel.
+Auto transport carriers going from South to North may need more opportunities available.
+Given the urgency of the moment and the danger of traveling anywhere, there is far lower demand for car shipping, and carriers have been forced to accept abysmally lower rates.
+With fewer orders than usual, some shippers need help to exist right now, even with the meager cost of fuel.
 Indeed, the number of vehicles available to ship is currently down roughly 75%.

-That does not mean that auto transport shipments are down 75%, because what happens is the over supply of carriers gobbles up the under supply of vehicles available, and while horrible, it makes it appear the demand for carriers is worse than it is.
-At present, hardly anybody in the car shipping industry is making a profit.
+That does not mean that auto transport shipments are down 75% because the oversupply of carriers gobbles up the undersupply of vehicles available.
+While horrible, it makes it appear that the demand for carriers is worse than it is.
+Only some people in the car shipping industry are making a profit.
 Nearly everybody is trying to cut their losses.
-As one carrier described their situation to Direct Express Auto Transport, “If we stop running our fixed costs will kill us.
+As one carrier described their situation to Direct Express Auto Transport, “If we stop running, our fixed costs will kill us.
 We’ll go out of business.
 So we operate at a loss every day and hope for the best.”

 The Roads Are Open for Auto Transport

-If you need a vehicle shipped a short distance or from one side of the country to the other, rest assured that there are plenty of auto transport carriers eager and able to haul it.
-Auto transport quotes have not been this low since the 2008-2009 Recession.
-Now is a great time to have your own vehicle, whatever that may be, at your location instead of sitting idle in a distant garage or driveway.
-How much would it cost to ship a vehicle in the middle of a pandemic?
-Find out fast using the online quote calculator from Direct Express Auto Transport, or call us at 800-600-3750 with any questions you may have.
+If you need a vehicle shipped a short distance or from one side of the country to the other, rest assured that plenty of auto transport carriers are eager and able to haul it.
+Auto transport quotes have been relatively low since the 2008-2009 Recession.
+Now is a great time to have your vehicle, whatever that may be, at your location instead of sitting idle in a distant garage or driveway.
+How much would it cost to ship a car during a pandemic?
+Find out fast using the online quote calculator from Direct Express Auto Transport, or call us at 800-600-3750 with any questions.